TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Results and analysis

 \subsection{Performance comparison}

 First, we perform the quantitative experiments to evaluate the model performance.
 According to the results shown in Table~\ref{tab:TRNet_compare}, we conclude the following observations:

-(1) In comparison to Baseline-c, both Baseline-n and Baseline-e exhibit a notable enhancement in overall performance ranging from 7\% to 9\% across the two noisy environments.
-However, there is a performance decline of approximately 0.5\% to 1\% in the clean environment, indicating a trade-off where Baseline-n and Baseline-e prioritize robustness over performance in clean environments.
-Moreover, Baseline-n surpasses Baseline-e in the matched noisy environment (IEM-ESC), while it falls short of Baseline-e in the unmatched noisy environment (IEM-MUSAN), highlighting a better generalization of Baseline-e.
+(1) In comparison to Baseline-c, both Baseline-n and Baseline-e exhibit a notable enhancement in overall performance across the two noisy environments.
+However, there is a performance decline in the noise-free environment, indicating a trade-off where Baseline-n and Baseline-e prioritize robustness over performance in the noise-free environment.
+Additionally, Baseline-ne surpasses both Baseline-n and Baseline-e in the noisy and noise-free environments, but still falls short of TRNet.

-(2) The two variants of TRNet perform worse than the original TRNet in both clean and noisy environments, yet they consistently outperform Baseline-e.
+(2) The two variants of TRNet perform slightly worse than the original TRNet , yet they consistently outperform Baseline-e.
 It can be concluded that both low-level feature compensation and high-level representation calibration are beneficial for coupling the SE and SER modules.
 Moreover, comparing the two variant models reveals that the gain from high-level representation calibration is more pronounced.
 Interestingly, TRNet can achieve even better performance than Baseline-c.
 This may be attributed to the effective prior knowledge provided by the pre-trained SER module.